-More frequently, however, the base does not denote an eventuality to begin with, as for example in the outbadge-example in (29) above, as well as in examples (32-c) to (32-e).
-For instance, for the base and derivative of outpriest in (32-d), we may assume a type hierarchy clash of the form 'SEM O: person-entity \land SEM O: eventuality $\longrightarrow \bot$ '.
-As described in section 3.3, the !-notation stands in for a copy-and-override mechanism, i.e. inheritance except for stated differences.
-In the case of type mismatches, the rule in Figure 10 thus assumes the morphological process to overwrite its base and shift the base semantics to the suitable eventuality type in the derivative semantics.
+More frequently, however, the base does not denote an eventuality to begin with, as for example in the outbadge-example in (31) above, as well as in examples (34-c) to (34-e).
+For instance, for the base and derivative of outpriest in (34-d), we may assume a type hierarchy clash of the form 'SEM []: person-entity $\land$ SEM []!: eventuality $\longrightarrow \bot$ '.
+As described in Sect.
+3.3, the !-notation stands in for a copy-and-override mechanism, i.e. inheritance except for stated differences.
+In the case of type mismatches, the rule in Fig. 12 thus assumes the morphological process to overwrite its base and shift the base semantics to the suitable eventuality type in the derivative semantics.
 The rule does not make any concrete suggestions to this end, and I will remain non-committal regarding the general problem of how we derive eventuality-readings from non-eventuality-denoting bases.
-Possible candidates for such a mechanism include coercive processes (as in Audring and Booij 2016, Booij and Audring 2018, Michaelis 2004, or Nagano 2018), metonymical processes (see Baeskow 2021), or referential shifts to embedded eventualities in non-eventualities (see e.g. Kotowski et al. 2022, Schneider 2022).
+Possible candidates for such a mechanism include coercive processes (as in Michaelis 2004, Audring and Booij 2016, Booij and Audring 2018, or Nagano 2018), metonymical processes (see Baeskow 2021), or referential shifts to embedded eventualities in non-eventive base structures (see e.g. Kotowski et al. 2023, Schneider 2023).